archware-io/di/README.md

 [InversifyJS](https://github.com/inversify/InversifyJS) is a well known IoC solution for TypeScript.
 Why create another instead of contributing?

-There are a few differences:
+There are a few differences that this project deliberately creates:

 #### It puts interfaces first
 The goal is to encourage healthy project architecture and established principles.